Diolg/cook-book/README.md

 ## Media

 -   The background image: [Pexels](https://www.pexels.com/photo/table-on-wooden-plank-326279/)
 -   The URL for recipes' images were taken from different sources just for demonstration purposes.
+-   The default image when the users' image cannot be loaded, was created by application developer.